CareWheels/Capstone/README.md

 This will build the project and create an apk file called `android-demo.apk` file in `/platforms/android/build/outputs/apk`.

-####Emulate Android (optional Step)
+#####Emulate Android (optional Step)
 This step can be avoided by copying the apk onto your mobile android device.
-Just use Ionic provides support to run an Android Virtual Devices(AVD) directly from the command line, however I would suggest using genymotion instead (especially if running on linux).
+Just use any android file explorer app, navigate to the apk location and use the app to install the app.
+Ionic provides support to run an Android Virtual Devices(AVD) directly from the command line, however I would suggest using genymotion instead (especially if running on linux).
 Below is instructions for both options.

-#####GenyMotion Setup
+######GenyMotion Setup
 In order to download genymotion, you need to create a free account with them [here](https://www.genymotion.com/account/create/).
 Once logged in you can then download their android emulator [here](https://www.genymotion.com/download/).
 After you installed genymotion, launch the program, and create an